Is a dehumidifier good for drying clothes? Experts reveal all

 As we monitor our energy usage when running appliances and look for ways to keep homes warm without turning up the heating, knowing how to dry clothes indoors is probably more crucial this winter than ever before.

-Explaining why it's beneficial for drying clothes indoors Chris says: "The only way to fully remove moisture without opening windows and turning the heating right up is to use a dehumidifier."
+Explaining why using a dehumidifier in winter is beneficial for drying clothes indoors Chris says: "The only way to fully remove moisture without opening windows and turning the heating right up is to use a dehumidifier."

-As mould and mildew can quickly build up due to excess moisture on walls and ceilings, a dehumidifier is the best way to prevent this from happening because an average-sized residential humidifier can collect up to 12 liters of water over a day – accommodating all sizeable washing loads.
+As mould and mildew can quickly build up due to excess moisture on walls and ceilings, a dehumidifier is the best way to prevent this from happening because an average-sized residential humidifier can collect up to 12 litres of water over a day, accommodating all sizeable washing loads.

 Nothing noting that cleaning a dehumidifier properly will also ensure this must-have appliance is always working to its maximum potential.